You want smart political talk without the meltdowns?

 I only get one hour at night.

-And don't forget my three hours on radio, the Brian Killmeat show.
+And don't forget my three hours on radio, the Brian Kilmead show.

 But no, listen, I said this to you the last time I saw you.

-Brian Kilmeade, if you watch him closely, he's gonna do three hours of Fox and Friends, then he's gonna do three hours of radio, then he's gonna show up on outnumbered, then he's gonna co-host the five, and then he's gonna fill in at the ten o'clock show because Laura Ingram has you know, apparently needs her to take our sweet time to get her show started, and she doesn't start till next Monday.
+Brian Kilmead, if you watch him closely, he's going to do three hours of Fox and Friends, then he's going to do three hours of radio, then he's going to show up on outnumbered, then he's going to co-host the five, and then he's going to fill in at the 10 o'clock show because Laura Ingram has, you know, apparently needs to take her sweet time to get her show started, and she doesn't start till next Monday.

-Well, I'm supposed to be on your TV show tonight, host at 10 o'clock.
+Well, I'm supposed to be on your TV show tonight, host the 10 o'clock.

 No, you're actually on tomorrow night.